juliendenize/torchaug/speed_comparison.md

 ## Setting for comparison

 The script used for comparison is [here](./speed_script.py).
-Keep in mind that this script **does not** test for improvement based on eliminating CPU/GPU synchronization by Torchaug in comparison with Torchvision, which should favor Torchaug.
+Keep in mind that this script **does not test** the improvement based on eliminating the CPU/GPU synchronization by Torchaug in comparison with Torchvision, which should favor Torchaug.

 It was performed on **1 GPU P500** and **6 logical cores of an Intel(R) Xeon(R) Gold 6126 CPU @ 2.60GHz**.